gsmainclusivetechlab/b4ll-callcentre/README.md

 -   Run `yarn dev:clean` to remove any conflicting containers from a previous session

+    If necessary, run aws config to insert your information.

 ## Deployment

 1. Run `yarn build` to build the latest code